Wehrmacht: Navy

 The Treaty of Versailles disallowed submarines, while limiting the size of the Reichsmarine to six battleships, six cruisers, and twelve destroyers.
 Following the creation of the Wehrmacht, the navy was renamed the Kriegsmarine.

 With the signing of the Anglo-German Naval Agreement, Germany was allowed to increase its navy's size to be 35:100 tonnage of the Royal Navy, and allowed for the construction of U-boats.
 This was partly done to appease Germany, and because Britain believed the Kriegsmarine would not be able to reach the 35% limit until 1942.
 The navy was also prioritized last in the German rearmament scheme, making it the smallest of the branches.

 In the Battle of the Atlantic, the initially successful German U-boat fleet arm was eventually defeated due to Allied technological innovations like sonar, radar, and the breaking of the Enigma code.

 Large surface vessels were few in number due to construction limitations by international treaties prior to 1935.
 The "pocket battleships" and were important as commerce raiders only in the opening year of the war.
 No aircraft carrier was operational, as German leadership lost interest in the which had been launched in 1938.

-Following the loss of the in 1941, with Allied air-superiority threatening the remaining battle-cruisers in French Atlantic harbors, the ships were ordered to make the Channel Dash back to German ports.
+Following the loss of the in 1941, with Allied air-superiority threatening the remaining battle-cruisers in French Atlantic harbours, the ships were ordered to make the Channel Dash back to German ports.
 Operating from fjords along the coast of Norway, which had been occupied since 1940, convoys from North America to the Soviet port of Murmansk could be intercepted though the spent most of her career as fleet in being.
-After the appointment of Karl Dönitz as Grand Admiral of the Kriegsmarine (in the aftermath of the Battle of the Barents Sea), Germany stopped constructing battleships and cruisers in favor of U-boats.
+After the appointment of Karl Dönitz as Grand Admiral of the Kriegsmarine (in the aftermath of the Battle of the Barents Sea), Germany stopped constructing battleships and cruisers in favour of U-boats.
 Though by 1941, the navy had already lost a number of its large surface ships, which could not be replenished during the war.

 The Kriegsmarines most significant contribution to the German war effort was the deployment of its nearly 1,000 U-boats to strike at Allied convoys.
 The German naval strategy was to attack the convoys in an attempt to prevent the United States from interfering in Europe and to starve out the British.
 Karl Doenitz, the U-Boat Chief, began unrestricted submarine warfare which cost the Allies 22,898 men and 1,315 ships.
 The U-boat war remained costly for the Allies until early spring of 1943 when the Allies began to use countermeasures against U-Boats such as the use of Hunter-Killer groups, airborne radar, torpedoes and mines like the FIDO.
 The submarine war cost the Kriegsmarine 757 U-boats, with more than 30,000 U-boat crewmen killed.